EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-long-term-certifice-qes-creation.md

   participant EUDI Wallet
   participant Signing Service

 opt Signing Service could offer a registration service based on <br/>an access credential (QESAC) that stores User's credential to access RQeS provider (QTSPid + userid + credentialID)
     Note over User, Signing Service: Phase 0 (optional): Signing Service User Registration activate Signing Service
     Signing Service->>User: PID Presentation (Binding) Request via OID4VP EUDI Wallet-->>Signing Service: PID Presentation

-      Note over Signing Service: At this point the user has been strongly authenticated.</BR> Whether a QeSAC would not be provided, a Signing Service account should be offered to the user instead alt  oauth2-flow Credential Selection
+    Note over Signing Service: At this point the user has been strongly authenticated.</BR> Whether a QeSAC would not be provided, a Signing Service account should be offered to the user instead

-        Signing Service->>RQES Provider: POST /csc/v2/oauth2/authorize using clientID/secret
-        User->>RQES Provider: authentication using username/password or other methods available RQES Provider-->>Signing Service: bearer token provisioning to Signing Service Signing Service->>RQES Provider: POST credentials/list (to get credentialID) else explicit-flow Credential Selection
-        User->>Signing Service: provides username/password (RQeSP account)
+    Note over Signing Service, RQES Provider: Signing Service access to RQeS Provider credentialID list alt Signing Service collects RQeS authentication data from user and engages RQeS Provider (explicit flow) User->>Signing Service: provides username/password (RQeSP account)
         Signing Service->>RQES Provider: POST auth/login using username/password
+    else Signing Service redirects user to RQeS provider oauth server (oauth2 flow) Signing Service->>RQES Provider: POST /csc/v2/oauth2/authorize (scope=service) using clientID/secret User->>RQES Provider: user authentication using PID / optional RQeS membership cred, or username/password (RQeSP account) or other allowed methods end
+    RQES Provider-->>Signing Service: bearer token provisioning
-        Signing Service->>RQES Provider: POST /csc/v2/credentials/list (to get credentialID) end
+    Signing Service->>RQES Provider: POST /csc/v2/credentials/list
-    alt if user has more than one certificate, he has to choose one User->>Signing Service: user selects CredentialIDs
+    RQES Provider-->>Signing Service: { credentialIDs: [...], credentialInfos: [...] }
+    alt credentialID list with multiple values
+        User->>Signing Service: credentialID selection
     end

     Signing Service->>EUDI Wallet: QESAC Issuance and dissemination deactivate Signing Service
     end

 ```
 This is an optional initial phase that foresees an onboarding process on Signing Service.
-During the registration flow, the Signing Service could identify the user by PID request and manage the issuance of service authentication credentials (eg, a combination of Username, Password, VCs).
+During the registration flow, the Signing Service could identify the user by PID request and could optionally manage the issuance of a service authentication credential (eg, a combination of Username, Password, VCs).

-QESAC is a "Qualified Electronic Signature Access Credential", and it is bound to a PID and it could contain a user's QeS certificate ID from and for a specific QeS provider.
+QESAC is a "Qualified Electronic Signature Access Credential":
+1. it represents a Signing Service membership credential and it is bound to a PID;
+2. it could contain a user's QeS certificate ID list from and for a specific QeS provider, that the user would like to enable for signing application.
 The value of this credential is to avoid the user authentication to the RQeS provider for each session, that's necessary to collect the long term certificate id that will be used in the signing process.
 In theory the Signing Service Provider could interact with different QTSPs and so this credential (that's managed by the Signing Service) could contain a list of QeS provider and for each a list of credentials bound to the user that has been authenticated.
 This would allow the user to select easily the LT certificate/provider for each signature operation.
 During the onboarding process the user could be asked to authenticate to RQeS provider too, in order to allow the Signing Service to access to the list of certificates, and so to allow the user to choose one or more certificates.
-The Signing Service should bind the user’s PID to its corresponding and uniquely identified user (by utilizing the authentication data) and issue a QES Auth Credential (QESAC).

 The QESAC must contain a `token` claim, bound to the user's profile.

 > [!NOTE]
 For the issuance of the QESAC, the process detailed in [RFC-001 (Issue Verifiable Credential)](ewc-rfc001-issue-verifiable-credential.md) must be used.
 In the sequence diagram, wallet engagement via user agent and a credential offer are simplified in a single interaction where the QeSAC is produced and issued to the wallet.